Helmholtz-UFZ/saqc/sphinx-doc/cook_books/DataRegularisation.rst

 Note, that, from point *2* above, it follows, that flagging data values before regularisation, will effectively exclude them from the regularistaion process.
-See chapter :ref:`flagging and resampling <cook_books/DataRegularisation:flagging and resampling>` for an example of this effect and how it can help control :ref:`data reduction <cook_books/DataRegularisation:data reduction>`.
+See chapter :ref:`flagging and resampling <cook_books/DataRegularisation:flags and regularisation>` for an example of this effect and how it can help control :ref:`data reduction <cook_books/DataRegularisation:data reduction>`.

 data reduction